Last revised: November 1, 2020

 RCL: Revelation 7:9-17; 1 John 3:1-3; Matthew 5:1-12

 Chapter 34, “The Forest Again,” of Harry Potter and the Deathly Hallows, the climactic Book 7 in J.K.
 Rowling‘s magisterial Christian Saga, carries one of my favorite All Saints Day scenes.
-Harry is walking to his death, his self-sacrifice for friends, and the Resurrection Stone enables the presence of four of the saints who have died for him to walk with him, giving him the courage he needs for the task.
-They are Harry’s personal cloud of witnesses that gives him faith to stand against evil with the power of love.
+Harry is walking to his death — his self-sacrifice for friends — and the Resurrection Stone enables the presence of four of the saints who have died for him to walk with him, giving him the courage he needs for the task.
+They are Harry’s personal cloud of witnesses that gives him faith to stand against evil powers of violence with the power of love.

-In 2017 I plan to share this scene as conveying the meaning of All Saints Day, but I also want to do so within a wider context of presenting Rowling‘s Harry Potter Saga as a modern day version of two of the texts that provide readings for the day: the Book of Revelation and the Gospel of Matthew.
+In 2017 and 2020 I shared this scene as conveying the meaning of All Saints Day, but I also do so within a wider context of presenting Rowling‘s Harry Potter Saga as a modern day version of two of the texts that provide readings for the day: the Book of Revelation and the Gospel of Matthew.

 The genre of the Book of Revelation is that of Hebrew apocalyptic, an ancient form of ‘fantasy’ drama that uses elaborate symbolism to portray present political reality.
 In the Bible, the Book of Daniel represents the first instance of this genre, of which Jesus strongly signaled his resonance by choosing the self-designation “Son of Man,” the New Human Being, from Daniel 7.
 The Book of Revelation uses this same literary vehicle but as crucially reshaped by the inbreaking reign of Jesus the Messiah, the Lamb slaughtered.

 Rowling’s Harry Potter Saga might be seen as a modern version of ancient Hebrew apocalyptic.
 She uses a fantasy genre with rich symbolism to portray present political realities.
 The chief villain, Lord Voldemort, reminds readers of an Adolf Hitler or Joseph Stalin — or the current rise of authoritarian leaders who aspire to power through fear-mongering, scapegoat-driven divisiveness, propaganda (“alternate fact” universes), and brutal violence.
-Rowling’s symbolism also comes from a long tradition of literary convention.
+(In 2020 these passages challenge us two days before the hoped-for defeat of Donald Trump, as one who has channeled these powers and threatens the democracy of the U.S.) Rowling’s symbolism also comes from a long tradition of literary convention.
 In Revelation it was the symbolism of the apocalyptic genre; for Rowling it was primarily the symbolism of medieval Christian alchemy as adapted/adopted in a long-line of British literature.
-(For more on Rowling’s extensive use of Christian alchemy, see the works of John Granger in this Harry Potter Bibliography, especially Unlocking Harry Potter.)
+(For more on Rowling’s extensive use of Christian alchemy, see the works of John Granger in my Harry Potter Bibliography, especially Unlocking Harry Potter.)

-This is a bit more ‘out there,’ but I’d like to suggest the Gospel of Matthew as the Gospel that most imbibes the literary genre of Hebrew apocalyptic.
+I’d further like to suggest the Gospel of Matthew as the Gospel that most imbibes the literary genre of Hebrew apocalyptic.
 The figures in Matthew’s “Parables of Judgment” are most exaggerated and gargoyle-like, such as the king in the Parable of King’s Son’s Wedding Banquet.
 Even the ‘historical’ figures act in ways that are gruesome and chilling, like Herod’s Slaughter of the Innocents.
 Matthew also uses apocalyptic phrases, like, “thrown into the outer darkness, where there will be weeping and gnashing of teeth.”
 Matthew’s Jesus leads the Gospels in claiming the designation of “Son of Man” from Daniel 7, especially in his final apocalyptic parable of the sheep and goats (Matt.
 25:31-46; see Christ the King A for more on the “Son of Man”).
 The Gospel of Matthew both paints the grimmest picture of the evil that faces us while also urging us to remain faithful to nonviolent resistance that suffers the violence rather than return it — “From the days of John the Baptist until now the kingdom of heaven has suffered violence, and the violent take it by force” (Matt.
-11:12).
+11:12; see Advent 3A).

 But while Rowling’s Harry Potter Saga, the Book of Revelation, and the Gospel of Matthew all share in portraying ‘apocalyptic’ violence, I submit that all three also share in the Christian Gospel’s faith in the power of love as the only power in this world capable of ultimately standing against such hideous human violence.
 They all invert the world of imperialistic culture to elevate the outcast and the seemingly least powerful.